WORKPLACE EQUITY AUDITS

 4. Your Policy Doesn’t Quite Match Your Values

-Having documents and policies that support your values and DEI efforts is important for your company’s DEI goals.
+Having documents and policies that support your values and workplace culture efforts is important for your company’s inclusion goals.
 Culture change is only as effective as policy change and vice versa.

 You’ll know it’s time for an audit if: